smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

 SDL core project is actively implements new features and new functionality.
-To keep project on track and reduce rick of regression during implementation some refactoring of application manager layer should be done.
+To keep project on track and reduce rick of regression during implementation refactoring of application manager layer should be done.
+Now extending SDL functionality may require code duplication.
+Now RC module actually duplicates logic of application_manager layer, there are separate request controller, separate mechanism to call  polcies checks, and RPC's processing.
+So any common logic that should be implemented i application_manager layer should be duplicated in request controller, it prevents to bugs, and requires more time for implementation.

+Next stepst will provide ability to keep RC enough encapsulated, vut do not duplicate SDL code :

-### Reduce coupling between components and use dependency injection practice
+#### Reduce coupling between components and use dependency injection practice

 Now Application manager is service locator and need to passed in each component even if component does not need application manager, but need some other classes that owned by application manager.